 Before submitting proposals, researchers must consult the Daemen University Institutional Review Board (IRB) Human Subjects Research Policy, including its description of criteria for Exempt, Expedited and Full Review Proposals, and required elements of informed consent.

 *Standards for Conducting In-Person, Face-to-Face Research Procedures for all Daemen and Daemen-Affiliated Research During the COVID-19 Pandemic

 Daemen University IRB has issued required standards for conducting any in-person, face-to-face research procedures during the COVID-19 pandemic.
 These standards follow current state and federal guidelines and are being implemented with the primary focus to protect research participants, researchers, and the larger community from risk of infection with COVID-19.

-ALL research studies using human subject participants that are requesting to use any in-person, face-to-face procedures must submit a Research Safety Plan.
+Research studies using human subject participants that involve in-person, face-to-face procedures may now resume.
+However, any such protocol must have an approved Research Safety Plan.
 This applies to previously approved studies that have paused due to the pandemic and wish to resume, as well as any new study requests.